storacha/RFC/rfc/roundabout-ucan-retrieval.md

 When a request comes in, roundabout invokes `blob/retrieve/url/sign` on the storage node, which returns a time restricted signed URL for accessing a blob.
 This URL is used as the redirect.

 The advantage is that Spade does not need to know about UCAN at all.

 ...but how do we know who is allowed to fetch data?

+### Roundabout response includes invocation

+How to do?
+Response is a redirect which is just a URL.

+Can we put auth in query string?
+Probably no.

+...but how do we know who is allowed to fetch data?

+### Spade agent knows how to talk UCAN

+Each Spade agent has a DID.

+...but how do we know who is allowed to fetch data?